drog/drog.github.io/_posts/blog/2015-01-01-reduce-the-size-of-bootstrap-with-gulp.md

 #### The magic part

-First comile the bootstrap.less with the custom config then compile the less, minify, renamed and copied to assets/css.
+First compile the bootstrap.less with the custom config.
+Then compile the less, minify, renamed and copied to assets/css.

 ``` javascript